 Families don’t need to apply for this program.
 Families who received Food and Nutrition Services will have the benefit added monthly to their EBT card.
 Those who are eligible but do not have an EBT card will receive one in the mail.
 P-EBT assistance can be used for eligible food and nutrition purchases at participating locations.

-P-EBT will be provided monthly to eligible children through June 2021.
 For more information about the P-EBT program visit NCDHHS.gov.

 Food Assistance Resource Guide

 View the Cape Fear Food Council’s New Hanover County Food Assistance Resource Guide.
 The guide gives instructions on how to access the locations on the map below.
 Enter an address in the search bar to zoom in and see which resources are closest to that location.
 If the map below does not populate with location markers, click this link to open a new browser window with the map.